gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script **12-newest_files** displays the 10 newest files in the current working directory.

 The script **13-unique** sorts a list of words and prints only words that appear exactly once.

+The script **14-findthatword** displays lines containing the pattern "root" from the file */etc/passwd*.